Matimed/map-editor/README.md

 Some editors have different editing modes that can be more useful for certain tasks, such as the fill mode of the entity map editor.
 To switch between these modes type __mode__ in any time.

 ## First time configuration
-By changing the imports made in [references.py](src/references.py), you can modify the location of any of the assets needed to run the program.
+By changing the imports made in [references.py](src/references.py), you can modify the location of any of the assets needed to run the program and the file extension of your maps.

 To run the tile-map editor, [Tile](example_assets/tile.py) must be an Enum with all the tiles of your map, making sure the first element is EMPTY.